langchain-ai/langgraph/README.md

 ### Set up the tools

-We will first define the tools we want to use.
+As above, we will first define the tools we want to use.
 For this simple example, we will use a built-in search tool via Tavily.
 However, it is really easy to create your own tools - see documentation [here](https://python.langchain.com/docs/modules/agents/tools/custom_tools) on how to do that.